Crazy Noise (Hillsong album)

 Crazy Noise is the seventh live praise and worship album of contemporary Christian music for children by the Hillsong Church.

 Reception

 AllMusic's Jon O'Brien reviewed Crazy Noise and noted that it was "the first to be targeted specifically toward a preschool audience".
-A staff editor at Amazon.com described the album as an "energetic collection of kid-friendly praise songs, guaranteed to get your young ones on their feet and singing along!", which was aimed "especially for preschoolers and early school age children".
+A staff editor at Amazon described the album as an "energetic collection of kid-friendly praise songs, guaranteed to get your young ones on their feet and singing along!", which was aimed "especially for preschoolers and early school age children".

 It was nominated for Children's Music Album of the Year at the 44th Annual GMA Dove Awards in 2013.